mnikjom/The-Northern-Experience/README.md

 ## Quick Guide:
-You need to download and install these mods separately.
+You need to download and install these mods separately:

 #### [Eremite Camping and Combat for Campfire](https://www.dracotorre.com/mods/eremitecamping/)